MateuszKubuszok/GameTheoryTools/README.md

 ### Clang instead of GCC

 Project can be built with Clang compiler.
-It shoule be noted though that there is a bug in boost library (in version 1.48) that would fail building process:
+It should be noted though that there is a "bug" in a Boost library (in version prior to 1.50.0-beta1) that would fail building process:

     ...
     /usr/include/boost/container/allocator/allocator_traits.hpp:167:54: error: missing 'typename' prior to dependent type name 'boost::intrusive::detail::type_rebinder<Alloc, T>::type'